MuLIAICHI/MuLIAICHI-n8n-what-the-hell-is-everyone-building/README.md

 **Happy Analyzing! 🎉**

-For questions or improvements, reach out on the r/n8nLearningHub community!
+For questions or improvements, reach out on the [automata_n8n](https://www.reddit.com/user/automata_n8n/) or mustaphaliaichi@gmail.com!